demystifyfp/demystifyfp/content/fsharp/series/fstweet/dotliquid-setup.md

 ## Adding Packages References

-Suave has a [good support](https://suave.io/dotliquid.html) for doing server side rendering using DotLiquid.
-To make use of this in our project, we need to refer the associated NuGet pacakges in *FsTweet.Web.fsproj*.
+Suave has [good support](https://suave.io/dotliquid.html) for doing server side rendering using DotLiquid.
+To make use of this in our project, we need to refer the associated NuGet packages in *FsTweet.Web.fsproj*.

 Let's use Forge to add the required packages using Paket